pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Dynamic banner with close button.md

 ![image](https://user-images.githubusercontent.com/101316657/165224014-9da81f33-6a8b-4320-bc3b-9a18966bf3f9.png)

-12. subHeading - These can be enabled or disabled.
-Text, colour and href can be changed for them.
-Three subheadings are available.
+**subHeading** - Three subheadings are available which can be enabled by setting the value of 'flag' field to yes.
+CTA text can be added in 'subHeading1Text' field with character limit of 20 characters.
+The link to navigate when user clicks on the subheading can be provided in 'subHeading1Href' field.
+Font size in pixels can be set in 'fontSize' field.
+Text color can be set in 'textColor' field and font family can be set in 'fontFamily' field.

 ![image](https://user-images.githubusercontent.com/101316657/165224039-ec87b3a8-a193-4232-8186-4d2ac4501f26.png)

-13. logoImage- This can be activated or deactivated with customized logo and width of the image can be changed.
+**logoImage** - This can be enabled by setting the value of 'flag' field to yes.
+Image url can be passed in 'url' field.

 ![image](https://user-images.githubusercontent.com/101316657/165224065-ece24371-af07-41c1-ac3e-8486a5e58aa1.png)

-14. animation - subtle animations like bounce, swing and slide can be activated.
+**animation** - This can be enabled by setting the value of 'flag' field to yes.
+Subtle animations like bounce, swing and slide can be set 'animationType'.

 ![image](https://user-images.githubusercontent.com/101316657/165224083-942505df-f1df-42f0-99db-4a66f6e5c442.png)